TianpeiLuke/nlp-pipeline/slipbox/review/developer_guide_review.md

    - Align naming conventions in `example.md` with those used in the step registry and codebase (e.g., snake_case vs. CamelCase).

 5. **Add Quick-Start Summary**
-   - Consider adding a one-page quick-start summary or flowchart to the README for rapid orientation.
+   - Consider adding a one-page quick-start summary or flowchart to the README for rapid orientation. ✅ *Done - Added Quick Start Summary section to README*

+6. **Incorporate Standardization Rules**
+   - ✅ *Done - Created standardization_rules.md to enforce universal patterns*

 ---